8 Insider Tips To Help You Ace A Job Interview

 Articulate why you’re the right person for the job.
 If you don’t tell us, we’ll need to work it out for ourselves and there may be some key points we miss in our assessment.
 Tell us clearly why you’re the best fit.

 Don’t try to oversell yourself or be something you aren’t.
 Even if you do manage to sell yourself in on an inflated basis, you won’t be able to maintain the façade once you’re in.
 Also, just because we work in the PR space doesn’t mean want to see a puffed up version of you.
 We’re a low-BS environment that blows away any smoke screens very quickly, so just be yourself.

 Keep it relevant

 Well-rounded experience is excellent, but if we ask you for a specific example, try to keep it as close to what we do as possible.
 If it’s not, then explain why your example is relevant.
 This goes for your CV too.
 Tailor it to the role you’re applying for.
 One of our senior members at Spectrum had a hand-modelling portfolio included in an application.
 This shows us that while you have lovely, successful hands, you probably don’t understand us or the role you’re applying for.
-Or you couldn’t be bothered/didn’t think to adapt your CV to the role.
+Or you didn’t bother or think to adapt your CV to the role.
 Either way, red flags.

 Start at the door

 If there are warning signs, don’t ignore them.
 The point of the process is for both sides to get to know each other a little and help decide on whether it’s the right fit.
-If your interviews don’t feel right, it’s likely to reflect in the company culture.
+If your interviews don’t feel right, it’s likely to reflect the company culture.